jkjellan/find-my-car-api/README.md

 [Entity Relationship Diagram](http://i.imgur.com/pjJHECc.jpg)

 ## My Process
 I needed a relatively simple back-end to implement my idea.
 I knew I would need to store latitude and longitude, in order to place a marker on the map, and I also wanted the user to be able to store a note, providing useful details about the parking spot, such as if it is metered or not.
 To achieve this, I created a parking_spots table.
 A user has many parking spots, and a parking spot belongs to a user.
-I made sure that a user can only view and update parking spots they they created.
+I made sure that a user can only view and update parking spots that they created.

 ## Next steps
 I would love to add the ability for users to have multiple cars, which are each displayed with their own icons.
 I would need another table for this.